Strumenta/tylasu-tutorial/README.md

 }
 ```

-In this case, we only allow configuring the theme, the font size and whether the line numbers are displayed.
+In this case, we only allow configuring the theme, the font size, and whether the line numbers are displayed.
 But of course, we could take this idea much further.
 Maybe even support the entire JSON schema specification.
 Or maybe create completely different validation rules.

-The point is, once we have an AST that fits our mental model, we can create any tool on top of it.
+The point is, that once we have an AST that fits our mental model, we can create any tool on top of it.

 ## Conclusion